maikroeder/encode.mouse/README.txt

     open encode/mouse/*/output/*.html

-You can also rendered them individually like this, if you want to change the Bob parameters:
+If you want to experiment with the Bob parameters, you can also render them individually like this:

     ./bin/mrbob -v -c encode/mouse/header/header.ini -O encode/mouse/header/output encode/mouse/header/input